Artmo: History

 The company was founded as a start-up in 2017 by Klaus Rasche, Konrad Krawczyk, and Nick Laursen, and was officially launched as a website in mid-2018.
 Artmo works as a social media network between different members of the art market, such as galleries, artists and collectors.
-Like other online art pages, such as Artsy and Saatchi, artworks can be sold and bought within the platform.
+Like other online art pages, such as Artsy and Saatchi Gallery, artworks can be sold and bought within the platform.

 In May 2019, eu-startups.com elected Artmo as one of ten European art start-ups to look out for.

 In December 2020, Artmo began its first financing round with Companisto, an equity-based crowdfunding website.
 The goal was to reach €220,000, which was achieved by mid-January 2021.
 By November of that same year, the website had already surpassed 100,000 members.

 A second round of the crowdfunding campaign was opened for Artmo in December 2021, aiming to reach €500,000 in a little more than a month.
 By the first week, it had already reached a third of its goal.
 Starting from January 2021, the company reached its goal to be funded by Companisto.

 At that moment, the funding had surpassed €800,000, and in March 2022 the crowdfunding was reaching €900,000, almost two times over the initial funding goal.
 Artmo's revenue comes mostly from the gateway fee, a percentage taken from every completed transaction, and advertising put up on their website.

 Characteristics

 While the vast majority of other art online shops work with commission models, Artmo offers to its users selling art without any kind of commission.
 It offers a subscription model, in which artists or private art collectors can open their own shops for a fee allowing the seller to interact directly with the buyer, in a model similar to e-commerce websites like Etsy and eBay.

-Artists are required to provide certificates of authenticity to their artwork, as do art collectors who intend to sell pieces they own, although it doesn't require approval before allowing a member to subscribe to the website.
+Artists are required to provide certificate of authenticity to their artwork, as do art collectors who intend to sell pieces they own, although it doesn't require approval before allowing a member to subscribe to the website.

 Artmo also contains a news section on its website, named Buzz.
 News relating to different aspects of the art world, such as art history and upcoming exhibitions, are available for readers.

 Although online art shops focused on non-fungible token/blockchain digital artworks grew rapidly in late 2010s, and became especially common after a boom in their popularity in early 2021, Artmo doesn't work with them.
 In January 2022, Artmo announced that a project to allow for digital downloadable artworks to be hosted and sold through their platform was under development.